 A short distance further east, a small visitor center and vista give visitors an amazing view of the lake that seems to never end.
 From here, visitors can head up to Jakes Rock Overlook, one of the best overlooks on the lake or continue down Route 59 toward Rimrock Overlook and the Allegheny Reservoir beach.

-At Jakes Rock Overlook, a short, paved path heads to a stunning overlook.
+At Jakes Rock Overlook, a short, paved path leads to a stunning overlook.
 The path winds its way through the forest and offers visitors a chance to see some of the beautiful natural scenery in the area.
-There is also a mountain bike trail system that is being built here that will soon draw visitors from all throughout the region to this portion of the lake.
+There is also a mountain bike trail system that was built here in recent years and draws visitors from all throughout the region to this portion of the lake.